casoon/dragonfly-docs/docs/themes/custom-properties.md

 ## Troubleshooting

-### Theme wird nicht angewendet
+### theme wird not angewendet
-- Überprüfen Sie die Spezifität der CSS-Regeln
+- Uberprufen them the Spezifitat the CSS-Regeln
-- Stellen Sie sicher, dass die Custom Properties im richtigen Layer definiert sind
+- ensure, that the Custom Properties im richtigen Layer definiert sind
-- Prüfen Sie die Layer-Reihenfolge
+- Prufen them the Layer-Reihenfolge

 ### Performance-Probleme
-- Reduzieren Sie die Anzahl der Custom Properties
+- Reduzieren them the Anzahl the Custom Properties
-- Vermeiden Sie zu häufige Theme-Wechsel
+- Vermeiden them to haufige theme-Wechsel
-- Nutzen Sie CSS Variables sparsam in Animationen
+- use them CSS Variables sparsam in animations

-### Browser-Kompatibilität
+### Browser-Kompatibilitat
-- Testen Sie in verschiedenen Browsern
+- Testen them in verschiedenen Browsern
-- Verwenden Sie Fallback-Werte
+- use them Fallback-values
-- Implementieren Sie einen Polyfill für ältere Browser, wenn nötig
+- implement them einen Polyfill for altere Browser, if notig